oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

    \mathbf{R} = \left[ \mathbf{i}_C | \mathbf{j}_C | \mathbf{k}_C \right] \\

-In other words, the rotation matrix :math:`\mathbf{R}` is the matrix whose column vectors are **the coordinates of the basis vectors of camera coordinate system in the world coordinate system**.
+In other words, the rotation matrix :math:`\mathbf{R}` is the matrix whose column vectors are **the basis vector coordinates of the camera axes in the world coordinate system**.

 Euler Angles
 ============

-The Euler angles :math:`(\psi, \theta, \phi)` are the angles about each axis of the local coordinate system that are used to parameter any rotation matrix.
+The Euler angles :math:`(\psi, \theta, \phi)` is one way to a rotation matrix.
+Each angle describes the rotational quantity about each axis of the local coordinate system to define the rotation matrix.

 Let us first describe the rotation axes.
 Consider an airplane and its local coordinate system.
 The usual axis convention used in aerospace engineering is as